 E-Tools are the OBIX Perinatal Data System's decision support tools.
 They were designed to provide information that can be used when making critical decisions regarding patient care.
 The use of E-Tools can improve clinical practices, educate staff, and promote patient safety in electronic fetal monitoring.
 The products were developed to support OB providers during the assessment of fetal heart rate (FHR) and uterine activity (UA) in labor.

-The FHR Tools assist clinicians with the ability to obtain timely, accurate assistance in the assessment of FHR baseline, variability, accelerations, decelerations, and to apply NICHD definitions with confidence and clarity.Click Here to preview or download PDF information on E-Tools.
+The FHR Tools assist clinicians in the accurate assessment of FHR baseline, variability, accelerations, decelerations, and to apply NICHD definitions with confidence and clarity.Click Here to preview or download PDF information on E-Tools.

 15 x 15